BohlinCywinskiJackson/env_data_sensor/README.md

 # BCJ (Updated) version of the PODD, Post-Occupancy Data Device

+**Make sure to see the OneNote Notebook posted to the Teams channel for additional information**

 At a high-level, the original PODD was created using a full arduino with a wireless shield.
 At this point, we are likely able to get the entire device into a smaller form-factor as well all as capture more information and transfer it more efficiently.